-In case the subungual hematoma is large and triggers pain, medical care is required to lessen the pressure under the nail.
+In case the subungual hematoma is large and triggers pain, medical care is necessary to lessen the pressure under the nail.

 When to consult a doctor

-- If the toenail was subjected to blunt trauma
+- If the toenail prone to blunt trauma

 - Drainage from under the toenail